MoleMan1024/audiowagon/PRIVACY_POLICY.md

 # Privacy Policy

-This document explains about personal data that the AudioWagon app collects and how it is processed.
+This document explains about personal and user-provided data that the AudioWagon app collects and how it is processed.

+## Media data

+The app's purpose is to provide access to audio files given by the user on a USB flash drive.
+This includes metadata embedded in audio files e.g. *mp3 tags* regarding artist, album, track name or album art image files.
+The media data is accesssible to other *system-installed apps* (e.g. *preinstalled* Android media related apps, Google Voice Assistant) for the following purposes:

+- playback of audio files
+- showing audio file metadata to the user (e.g. showing artist, album, track name, play time, etc. on the screen)

+Access is also allowed to the [Google Media Controller Test app](https://github.com/googlesamples/android-media-controller) for testing purposes.

+Album art is currently accessible to preinstalled apps as well as third party apps (but no third party app has any reason to access it and I do not consider this harmful).

 ## Log files

 The app has a *setting to collect log files*.
 These log files will be written to the attached USB drive.
 This setting is *off by default*.
-The user of the app may voluntarily provide this log file to the developer for debugging purposes, it is *not transferred automatically*.
+The user of the app may voluntarily provide this log file to the developer for debugging purposes, it is *not transferred automatically via internet*.

 The log file contains the following personal data that could be used to identify a person: